chef/chef-web-docs/content/delivery_server_backup.md

-`automate-ctl create-backup` will create a compressed backup archives of the PostgreSQL database, configuration files, user keys, license file, git repository data, Chef Compliance Server profiles and RabbitMQ queues.
+`automate-ctl create-backup` will create a compressed backup archives of the PostgreSQL database, configuration files, user keys, license file, git repository data, and Chef Compliance Server profiles.
 It also utilizes the snapshot capability of Elasticsearch to create incremental snapshots of your Chef Automate Elasticsearch indexes.
 Paired together, backup archives and Elasticsearch snapshots make it